The Scope of Social Media Marketing in 2025

 • The final highlight reel featured 55 creators from 21 countries, each receiving $18,181.81.

-• The campaign significantly boosted GoPro’s social media engagement and strengthened its community of loyal users.
+• The campaign greatly enhanced the social media involvement of GoPro and encouraged the community of loyal users.

 How to Start a Career in Social Media Marketing?